-However, the DTO model may be increasingly relevant in the contemporary period.
-Minority political power is increasing due to a declining Anglo white population and increased non-white representation (Reingold et al., 2020).
-This may lead to greater willingness among politicians or particular parties to address minority group-specific threats to win elections.
-Thus, group-specific threats may be increasingly salient motivations for supporting a particular candidate or incumbent among non-whites.
+However, the DTO model may be increasingly relevant.
+Minority political power is increasing due to a declining Anglo population, increased non-white representation (Reingold et al., 2020), and party polarization over minority issues (e.g. race, immigration) (Ollerenshaw and Jardina, 2023).
+This may lead to a greater willingness among politicians or parties to mitigate minority group-specific threats or differentiate themselves from politicians or parties who are not sufficiently mitigating (or exacerbating) a minority group-specific threat to win elections.
+Thus, group-specific threats may be increasingly salient motivations for supporting a particular politician among non-whites.

-Our model and evidence also teaches us there are possibilities for partisan defection among minority groups despite mass polarization.
-Although research suggests Latinx Republicans discount immigration issues even if they are implicated by immigration enforcement, our findings suggest otherwise.
-Threatened Latinx Republicans will increasingly cross party lines when the Democratic Party commits to mitigate immigration enforcement.
-After Trump garnered Latinx support between 2016-2020, pundits suggested prioritizing immigration may undercut Democratic Latinx support.35 Our evidence suggests otherwise, and that Democratic politicians may garner Latinx support regardless of partisanship by committing to less restrictive immigration policies.
+Our model and evidence also teach us that there are possibilities for partian defection among minority groups despite polarization.
+Although research suggests Latinx Republicans discount immigration, our findings suggest otherwise.
+Threatened Latinx Republicans will cross party lines when the Democratic Party commits to mitigating immigration enforcement.
+After Trump garnered Latinx support between 2016-2020, pundits suggested prioritizing immigration may undercut Democratic Latinx support.
+Other evidence evaluating Latinx vote choice between 2016-2020 questions the impact of immigration enforcement threat but posits that Latinx politics scholars must understand when threats become politically relevant (Fraga et al., 2023).
+Our evidence provides a nuanced perspective.
+Democratic politicians can garner support from threatened Latinxs regardless of partisanship by committing to less restrictive immigration policies.
+But they will not garner support from threatened Latinxs if they are not differentiated from Republican politicians on interior enforcement.

-One might think this paper is limited in that it only applies the DTO model to Latinxs.
-This is necessary, because testing DTO requires multiple datasets over time on hard-to-reach minority populations and contextual group-specific knowledge.
-However, future research should apply the DTO to other minority groups.
-For instance, the Democratic Party has also sought to backtrack on draconian post-9/11 policies they previously pushed, like the placement of Arab- and Muslim-Americans on no fly lists without explanation.
-This may prime Arab- and/or Muslim-Americans threatened by such policies to more strongly support Democrats.36 Likewise, Asian-Americans worried about discrimination may increasingly support Democrats in light of increasing Republican anti-Asian rhetoric post-COVID (Chan et al., 2021).
-Moreover, at the city-level, reform-minded Democratic politicians have increasingly entered the political arena and sought to restrain the police, which may motivate Black voters threatened by excessive policing to support reformist Democrats over establishment alternatives.37
+One might think our analysis is limited since it only applies the DTO model to Latinxs.
+This is necessary because testing DTO requires multiple datasets over time on hard-to-reach minority populations and contextual group-specific knowledge.
+However, future research should extend the DTO to other minority groups since our theory is generalizable beyond Latinxs.
+For instance, the Democratic Party has backtracked on draconian post-9/11 policies they previously pushed (e.g. placing Arab- and Muslim-Americans on no fly lists without explanation).
+This may prime Arab- and/or Muslim-Americans threatened by such policies to more strongly support Democrats.
+Likewise, Asian-Americans worried about discrimination may increasingly support Democrats after Republican anti-Asian rhetoric post-COVID (Chan et al., 2021).
+At the city-level, reform-minded Democratic politicians have entered the political arena and sought to restrain the police, which may motivate Black voters threatened by excessive policing to support reformist, over establishment, Democrats.